+Sources: FSO - SBI, SDL

+© FSO 2021

+G2

-Sources: FSO - SBI, SDL © FSO 2020 excluding higher education institutions, which cannot be allocated to a particular language region 3 Educational levels A school's educational level is defined by its student population and by the educational programmes in which the students are enrolled.
-A school that offers an educational programme over several educational levels may therefore be counted several times, depending on the level of detail required by the analysis (double counting principle).
+excluding higher education institutions, which cannot be allocated to a particular language region

+3 Educational levels

+The educational level of a school is defined by its student population and by the educational programmes in which the students are enrolled.
+A school that offers an educational programme over several levels of education may therefore be counted several times, depending on the level of detail required by the analysis (double counting principle).

 In Switzerland, compulsory education lasts eleven years and includes primary level and lower secondary level.
 It generally starts at the age of 4 with kindergarten or the first learning cycle (primary level 1st and 2nd year) and continues at primary level 3-8 (3rd to 8th year).
 All cantons offer at least one year of kindergarten.
 In most cantons, two years are compulsory.
-In the academic year 2018/19, there were 5440 schools at primary level 1-2 and 4624 at primary level 3-8 spread throughout Switzerland.
-At lower secondary level, 1656 places of education have been identified nationwide.
+In the academic year 2019/20, there were 5451 schools at primary level 1-2 and 4614 at primary level 3-8 spread throughout Switzerland.
+At lower secondary level, 1629 places of education have been identified nationwide.
 Upper secondary level follows compulsory education.
-Young people either choose initial vocational education and training and attend one of 386 vocational schools, or opt for general education (281 educational institutions).
-Finally, the tertiary level (professional education and training (PET) and universities) completes Switzerland's education and training offerings with 415 educational institutions.
-Schools by educational level, 2018/19 G3
+Young people either choose an initial vocational education and training and attend one of 382 vocational schools, or opt for a general education (284 educational institutions).
+Finally, the tertiary level (professional education and higher education institutions) completes Switzerland's education and training offerings with 428 educational institutions.
+Schools by educational level, 2019/20 G3

-Source: FSO - SBI © FSO 2020 7
+Source: FSO - SBI © FSO 2021 7

-4 In focus: special needs schools Special needs schools represent a minority in the Swiss school system (3.4% of all educational institutions).
+4 In focus: special needs schools Special needs schools represent a minority in the Swiss school system (3.5% of all educational institutions).
 They belong to both the primary and lower secondary levels.
-They differ from other educational institutions with regard to the authority responsible for their funding, their geographical distribution and their organisation within and between cantons.
+They differ from other educational institutions with regard to the authority responsible for their funding, their geographical distribution and their organization within and between cantons.
 For this reason, they are considered separately here.
-In contrast to a mainstream school, a special needs school is an educational institution for compulsory education that provides teaching that is adapted to different types of disability or to pupils with major learning difficulties or severe behavioural problems within the framework of compulsory education.
-In 2018/19 there were 448 special needs schools in Switzerland.
+In contrast to a mainstream school, a special needs school is an educational institution for compulsory education that provides teaching that is adapted to different types of disability or to pupils with major learning difficulties or severe behavioral problems within the framework of compulsory education.
+In 2019/20 there were 466 special needs schools in Switzerland.
 The proportion of special needs schools in compulsory education is highest in the cantons of Geneva, Ticino and Jura.
 In these three cantons, these schools are on average smaller than in the other cantons (fewer than 20 pupils per school).
-In seven cantons, the proportion of special needs schools was less than 3% (VS, SG, GR, TG, NW, UR, BS).
+In five cantons, the proportion of special needs schools was less than 3% (GR, TG, NW, UR, BS).
 The canton of Appenzell Inner Rhodes did not have any.
 Pupils from the canton of Appenzell Inner Rhodes mainly attend special needs schools in the cantons of Appenzell Outer Rhodes and St. Gallen.
 Some pupils are therefore enrolled in schools outside their canton of residence.
-In Switzerland, the proportion of special needs schools in compulsory education is 4.7%, catering for 1.8% of pupils.
-Percentage of special needs schools in compulsory education by canton, 2018/19 G4
+In Switzerland, the proportion of special needs schools in compulsory education is 4.9%, catering for 1.8% of pupils.
+Percentage of special needs schools in compulsory education by canton, 2019/20 G4